Skip to Main Content

 “This new program is a cross-cutting effort that will empower our faculty with skills that not only will help them become stronger leaders but will also help them to be better teachers and researchers,” said Jayan.

-Nine faculty members are slated to participate in the Engineering Leadership Fellows program, which will begin with a full-day kickoff event in early September.
-Throughout the next academic year, the fellows will convene once a month in sessions that will include reviews of assigned reading materials, group discussions and activities, and an impressive lineup of guest speakers from Carnegie Mellon and other prestigious institutions.
+The program will begin with a full-day kickoff event in early September.
+Throughout the next academic year, the fellows will convene once a month in sessions that will include reviews of assigned reading materials, group discussions and activities, and an impressive lineup of guest speakers from Carnegie Mellon and other prestigious institutions, who will lead open conversations that both inspire and inform participants.

-This new program is a cross-cutting effort that will empower our faculty with skills that not only will help them become stronger leaders but will also help them to be better teachers and researcher.
+This new program is a cross-cutting effort that will empower our faculty with skills that not only will help them become stronger leaders but will also help them to be better teachers and researchers.

 Reeja Jayan, Faculty Director, Center for Faculty Success